 What Sets a Service Leader Apart

-There are many valuable skills and attributes that Service Leaders gain through their participation in the program.
-These skills will give students an advantage in the business world and help them continue to serve their communities beyond our collegiate experiences.
-Some of these skills include:
+There are many valuable skills and attributes service leaders gain through the program.
+These skills give students an advantage in the business world and inspire them to serve their communities beyond their collegiate experiences.

 - Creating and organizing events to serve the community